The Slow Pace of Change in Big Law

 Technology Teams Coding Time

-Technology teams increasingly coding time was noted as a growing trend, as seen at Norton Rose Fulbright and mirrored at DLA Piper, indicating a shift toward greater hands-on capability in modern legal tech organizations.
+Technology teams increasingly coding time was noted as a growing trend, indicating a shift toward greater hands-on capability in modern legal tech organizations.

 Experimentation & Cultural Buy-In

-Firmwide engagement techniques (such as a Microsoft Promptathon) were shared as effective ways of building awareness, confidence, and enthusiasm around AI adoption.
+Firm-wide engagement techniques (such as a Microsoft Promptathon) were highlighted as effective ways to build awareness, confidence, and enthusiasm around AI adoption.

 Data as the Foundation

-The group repeatedly returned to data quality as the central determinant of AI success.
-As articulated by DLA Piper: Bad data = bad AI.
+The group repeatedly emphasized data quality as the central determinant of AI success.
+In short: bad data = bad AI.